Specific 5th – 8th Grade Math Program Goals and Texts

 (4) drawing inferences about populations based on samples.

 In seventh grade, there are three levels of math: at grade level, accelerated, and one grade level advanced.
 The at grade level class uses the Glencoe Course 2 text and the accelerated group uses Glencoe Accelerated Pre-Algebra.
-The one grade level advanced group uses an Algebra 1 text.
+The one grade level advanced group uses Glencoe Algebra 1 text.

 8th grade texts – Glencoe Accelerated Pre-Algebra OR Glencoe Algebra 1 OR Glencoe Geometry